JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 "phylogenetic signal" in a dataset, that is, the importance of the tree structure to explain variation in the observed traits.
 One way of doing measuring that is to use
-Pagel's lambda[^fn3] transformation of the branch lengths.
-This model assumes a BM on a tree where the internal branches are multiplied by a factor λ, while the external branches are modified so that the total height of the tree is constant.
+Pagel's lambda transformation of the branch lengths [^P99].
+This model assumes a
+BM on a tree where the internal branches are multiplied by a factor λ, while the external branches are modified so that the total height of the tree is constant.
 Hence, λ varies between 0 (the tree has no influence on